How to Find Tonnage Size & SEER from Trane Model Number

 Character 2: Trane model numbers always have a T for Trane in the second position.

 Character 3: The character here shows what type of component it is – a split system AC or heat pump will have a T, as our example does.
-Packaged units have a C in the third spot.
+T for split system AC/heat pump; C for packaged units

 Character 4: This position shows the product type or family.
 X is used for split system ACs and heat pumps.
 Z is used for packaged heat pumps and Y indicates a packaged AC-only.